-All learning is documented in our Nursery and Reception floor books, with child and adult annotations, next steps and links to Development Matters & Oracy.

-Documentation is shown within our indoor and outdoor environments, through displays, photographs and writing.

-Vocabulary

-Please note that the vocabulary listed is not exhaustive, and can be extended based on level of interest and engagement.

-The World land, sea, planet Earth, ground, maps, symbols, beach, cliff, forest, hill, mountain, sea, ocean, river, soil, season,

-Weather sunny, windy, cold, hot, snow, rain, fog, season, winter, spring, summer, autumn, changes

-Positional language up, down, forward, backwards, near to, next to, beside, below, on top,
+١ /ocabulary The World land, sea, planet Earth, ground, maps, symbols, beach, cliff, forest, hill, mountain, sea, Please note that the ocean, river, soil, season, vocabulary listed is not Weather sunny, windy, cold, hot, snow, rain, fog, season, winter, spring, summer, autumn, changes exhaustive, and can be Positional language up, down, forward, backwards, near to, next to, beside, below, on top, extended based on level of nterest and engagement.
 Explore, discover, investigate, how do you know?
-Tell me....
-What do you think?
+Tell me What do you think?

 Disciplinary Knowledge To discover and explore the natural world in which we live with confidence.
 To understand that we need to care for all living things.
-To be able to ask questions and find the answers, development
+To be able to ask questions and find the answers,